Geography (UACE 250/2) paper 2 Manufacturing industry in the world

 • Industrialization encourages profit repatriation due to presence of foreign investors Increasing mechanization and automation contributes to unemployment

-• The development of the industrial towns and their associated infrastructure causes regional imbalances when compared to the rest of the country side.
+• The development of the industrial towns and their associated infrastructure causes regional imbalances when compared to the rest of the countryside.

 Contribution of industries to environmental pollution